 What I want you to do from now on is this: every time you go to the doctor or every so many months of visits, ask for a copy of your records.

 In my State (Arizona), people are legally entitled to a copy of their medical records (please check your jurisdiction).

 There is an exception for mental patients who are a danger to themselves or others.
 In these cases, doctor’s fear the person may harm herself if they see what the notes say.
 Doctors may only release them to a trusted family member and for a particular purpose (like hiring an attorney or a new doctor).
 Either way, you should ask for them.

 The reason I’m suggesting that you ask for your records is simple: While Social Security will order medical records in the EARLY stages of your case, they will not share them with you or your attorney at that stage.

 Most attorneys will ask to see your records BEFORE they decide if they will take your case.
-The reason is mostly because attorneys need to see if you are getting the right treatment and whether your records show that you are disabled.
+The reason is mostly because attorneys need to see if you are getting the right treatment and whether your records show that you are disabled before taking your case.

-Without seeing these records, it is very difficult for an attorney to assess your chances at winning your case.
+Without seeing these records, it is very difficult for an attorney to assess your chances at winning your claim.

 The only time Social Security will share a copy of your medical records is when your case is on the hearing track